littleskunk/storj-contracts/README.md

 ### Issuance

-500,000,000 tokens will be created on Storj master wallet.
+500,000,000 tokens will be created on Storj Ethereum smaster wallet.
 This is the total supply of current Counterparty tokens.

 These tokens are then allocated (using `approve`) for